 Both HF-specific and aetiology-related therapies should be considered for the treatment of HF in DCM.

+1.4.1 Heart failure-related therapy

 GDMT and implantable devices provide proven outcome benefit for patients with chronic HF in DCM [74] (Table 1).
 In acute/advanced HF, in-hospital treatment with intravenous diuretics, vasodilators or inotropes may be required, although there is no evidence that these interventions improve outcomes [74].

 Concerns have been raised about the efficacy of certain therapies in patients with DCM, compared with other aetiologies of HF.
 Suggestions from observational studies of an increased mortality risk with digoxin and amiodarone in DCM patients with HF [65, 67] have not been confirmed in clinical trials [75, 76].
 Prophylactic ICD implantation for primary prevention of SCD is currently recommended in DCM patients with HF (NYHA class II-III) and LVEF ≤35% on GDMT [74].
 This was based on earlier clinical trials that have demonstrated a decrease in both arrhythmic and all-cause mortality in HF of both ischaemic and non-ischaemic aetiology (Table 1) [77, 78].
 The results of the DANISH trial, in which >50% of patients received a CRT on top of GDMT, have shown that ICD implantation reduced the risk of SCD by 50% with no significant effect on all-cause mortality [73].
 However, a recent subanalysis of the DANISH trial suggested that in patients ≤70 years old, ICD implantation reduced all-cause mortality [79].
 Also, in the COMPANION trial, the addition of a defibrillator function to CRT (i.e. CRT-D) provided a greater reduction in all-cause mortality in patients with DCM on GDMT compared with patients with an ischaemic HF aetiology [80].
 This underscores the need for improvement in risk stratification for CRT eligible patients with DCM who might derive most benefit from CRT-D for primary prevention.
 In addition, approximately one third of patients with DCM may experience reverse LV remodelling and recovery from HF with GDMT, which, in turn, confers a significantly lower risk of SCD [68].
 Substantial reverse remodelling is mostly observed with potentially reversible causes of DCM, including alcohol-related, PPCM or tachycardia-induced cardiomyopathy, underlying the importance of aetiological assessment of HF in DCM.
 Those patients possibly may be protected against SCD during the recovery phase with wearable defibrillators, thus avoiding the requirement for permanent ICD implantation.